-Someone who is looking to have a long and durable solution then metal crowns is the best solution.
-The gold crowns in these are the most used and bonds well with the tooth.
+Metal Crowns: For someone who is looking to have a long and durable solution then metal crowns are the best solution.
+The gold crowns in these are the most used and bond well with the tooth.
 These can even withstand hard chewing and biting.
-Due to its strength, they last more and don’t wear out without any problem.
+Due to their strength, they last more and don’t wear out without any problem.
 The main drawback is that they are noticeable from a distance, suitable for molars.

-If aesthetic concerns and wish to have metal crowns embedded then this is the best option.
-The inner part of the teeth is made with metal and the external segment of the crown is made of porcelain, therefore, it has the dual advantage – metal provides the strength and porcelain matches with the colour of the teeth making it look like a normal teeth.
+Metal ceramic crowns: If aesthetic concerns and wish to have metal crowns embedded then this is the best option.
+The inner part of the teeth is made with metal and the external segment of the crown is made of porcelain, therefore, it has the dual advantage – metal provides strength, and porcelain match the color of the teeth making it look like normal teeth.

-If you prefer not to have metal inside your mouth but need the strength to match metal crowns then ceramic crowns are the best possible options available.
-Not only strong but also blends with the normal teeth colour making it unnoticed.
-It doesn’t have any aesthetic concerns and is the best option for the front, back and for the bridges.
+Zirconia Crown: If you prefer not to have metal inside your mouth but need the strength to match metal crowns then ceramic crowns are the best possible options available.
+Not only strong but also blends with the normal teeth color making it unnoticed.
+It doesn’t have any aesthetic concerns and is the best option for the front, back, and bridges.
 The problem of porcelain wearing out and metal being noticeable is solved by this Dental Crown.
 They may not be considered as an option for molars since forces applied while biting can wear out your teeth.

 Do’s And Don’ts With Dental Crowns

-- Get crowns by a dental specialist who is master in placing dental implants.
+• Get crowns by a dental specialist who is a master in placing dental implants.
 Poor crown placements can decrease the life span of crowns.